Raffzahn/Kaleidoscope/Kaleidoscope in CPP.md

-A few hours after the commented disassembly was [linked on Retrocomputing.SE](https://retrocomputing.stackexchange.com/a/25308/6659), [Spectre](https://retrocomputing.stackexchange.com/users/6868/spektre) posted a
-[C++ version](https://retrocomputing.stackexchange.com/a/25310/6659) wich might be moe pleasant to read to today's programmer.
+A few hours after the [commented disassembly](Kaleidoscope.asm) was [linked](https://retrocomputing.stackexchange.com/a/25308/6659) on Retrocomputing.SE, [Spectre](https://retrocomputing.stackexchange.com/users/6868/spektre) posted a [C++ version](https://retrocomputing.stackexchange.com/a/25310/6659).
+This vrsion might be a bit more pleasant to today's programmer than Assembler, thus added here with permission:

 ---